kyma-project/lifecycle-manager/samples/template-operator/README.md

 3. `kubebuilder` will ask to create Resource, input `y`.
 4. `kubebuilder` will ask to create Controller, input `y`.
-5. Update go dependencies `go mod tidy `
+5. Update go dependencies `go mod tidy`.
 6. Run `make generate` followed by `make manifests`, to generate boilerplate code and CRDs respectively.

 A basic kubebuilder extension with appropriate scaffolding should be setup.